cryptiumlabs/juvix/doc/Witch/intro-to-witch.md

 Our approach is named Witch, a play on the assistant tools colloquially called "wizards".
-There is no consensus of what a wizard is or what exactly the tasks are it is supposed assist with.
+There is no consensus of what a wizard is or what the exact tasks it is supposed to assist with.
 Wizards seem to be used mostly for multiple-step and/or configuration features, however.
 We went for the name "witch" to align it to the idea of assistant tools, while dodging the overloaded and confusing terminology.